catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-a-hpc-slurm-cluster.rst

 .. warning::

-  This tutorial assumes you are starting with a blank tenant and using your VPC only for elasticluster.
-You may need to adjust things (eg: create a dedicated elasticluster security group), if you are doing this in a shared VPC.
+  This tutorial assumes you are starting with a blank tenant and using your VPC only for ElastiCluster.
+You may need to adjust things (e.g. create a dedicated elasticluster security group), if you are doing this in a shared VPC.

-Pre-requisites
+Prerequisites
 ==============

 Install Python development tools: